painterartistNFT/Painter-2023-NFT-Creator/README.md

 ## [⚡️Painter 2023 NFT](https://bit.ly/3kbm9cJ):
-*  Turn any photo into a fully personalized digital collectible
+*  Turn any photo into a fully personalized digital collectible.

 - Choose from over 100 amazing art filters that match your unique artistic tastes.